yorickpeterse/Hermes/README.md

 # Hermes

-A multi threaded and multi process based IRC bot written for `#forrst-chat` on Freenode.
+A simple IRC bot written using Cinch.
+It was written to replace the dated "forrstdotcom" bot that was used in `#forrst-chat` on Freenode.

 ## Requirements

 * Ruby 1.9.3
 * Everything listed in the .gems file
-* 0MQ, run `sudo pacman -S zeromq` on Arch Linux to install it